Import materials

 1. Navigate to your Imports page

-Tip: Depending on how large your CSV file is, this may take a few minutes to complete.
+Tip: Depending on your CSV file size, this may take a few minutes to complete.
 If any of the materials have been linked to an expense or recipe, they will be archived rather than removed.
-Any materials that are archived will not import again if they contain a material code as this is how the system recognizes duplicate materials.
+Any archived materials will not be imported again if they contain a material code, as this is how the system recognizes duplicate materials.

 Did this answer your question?
 Thanks for the feedback There was a problem submitting your feedback.
 Please try again later.